-School School district Conference (CIRCLE) 1A 2A 3A 4A 5A 6A UIL District # the contest director before the contes form or letters to the meet director to See Section 903 in the UIL Constitution and Cont begins.
-At the conclusion of the meet, the cont be filed with the school's original online entry in district competition or Section 904 for regional est director must submit the substitution formation.
-Late entries will only be made if In the designated contest an ORIGINAL entry will be replaced by th ne following SUBSTITUTE: CONTEST ORIGINAL STUDENT SUBSTITUTE STUDENT designated administrator, I certify that the above apter M of the Constitution and Contest Rules. e student is eligible to compete in the con- Designated administrator Date S TITUTE ELIGIBILITY END A COPY TO EACH AFFECTED CONTEST DIF RECTOR.
-UIL District & Conference District Bi-District Area Region State Area Number Region Number the contest director before the contest form or letters to the meet director to See Section 903 in the UIL Constitution and Cort begins.
-At the conclusion of the meet, the contbe filed with the school's original online entry ir district competition or Section 904 for regional test director must submit the substitution aformation.
-Late entries will only be made if In the designated contest an ORIGINAL entry will be replaced by th ne following SUBSTITUTE: ORIGINAL STUDENT ROLE PLAYED OR CREW OR ALTERNATE SUBSTITUTE STUDENT ROLE OR CREW OR ALTERNATE designated administrator, I certify that the abov apter M of the Constitution and Contest Rules. e student is eligible to compete in the con- Designated administrator Date
+School School district Conference (CIRCLE) 1A 2A 3A 4A 5A 6A UIL District # the contest director before the contest form or letters to the meet director to be begins.
+At the conclusion of the meet, the c Contest Rules.
+This form must be presented to contest director must submit the substitution by information.
+Late entries will only be made if and competition.
+In the designated o ontest an ORIGINAL entry will be replaced b y the following SUBSTITUTE: CONTEST ORIGINAL STUDENT SUBSTITUTE STUDENT lesignated administrator, I certify that the akpter M of the Constitution and Contest Rule pove student is eligible to compete in the conses.
+Designated administrator Date ND A COPY TO EACH AFFECTED CONTEST UIL District & Conferer District Bi-District Area Region State Area Number Region Number the contest director before the contest form or letters to the meet director to k begins.
+At the conclusion of the meet, the c Contest Rules.
+This form must be presented to contest director must submit the substitution ry information.
+Late entries will only be made if onal competition.
+In the designated c ontest an ORIGINAL entry will be replaced b y the following SUBSTITUTE: ORIGINAL STUDENT ROLE PLAYED OR CREW OR ALTERNA ATE SUBSTITUTE STUDENT ROLE OR CREW OR ALTERNATE designated administrator, I certify that the alphater M of the UIL Constitution and Contest I bove student is eligible to compete in the con- Rules.
+Designated administrator Date